-★ 1.
-Coordinate with all essential utility providers regarding infrastructure upgrade needs and extension of services to new development.
+- ★ 1.
+Coordinate with all essential utility providers regarding infrastructure upgrade needs and extension of services to new development. - 2.
+Develop green infrastructure strategies to manage the impacts of stormwater runoff.

 Ensure that all necessary functions of government are performed in the most responsible manner possible.